aws/amazon-ivs-react-native-player/docs/migration-guides.md

 pod install
 ```

-Afterwards, ensure that you clean any build folders or directories before attempting to run the app.
+Afterwards, ensure that you clean any build folders before attempting to run the app.